How to police your boundaries without raising hackles

 I’ve spent hundreds if not thousands of hours reading and learning what drives behavior.
 How to influence it.
 How to change it.
 How to shape it.

-In dogs at first.
+I’ve practiced a lot.
+With dogs at first.
 But the parallels to other animals, including the human variety, are too obvious to ignore.

 I’ve used myself, my pets, and <blush> yes, my family, friends, and colleagues as guinea pigs for practicing positive reinforcement of desired behavior.
+And maintaining my boundaries as the cherry on the cake.

 BeeJay was my first dog.
 Like Nina (my fourth), she was a black Labrador lady.
 Using the prevalent dog training techniques at the time -- what I now call the pull and jerk adversarial method based largely in behaviorism, I succeeded in turning a happy go lucky puppy into a depressed adult.